 How Much Do Cheap Movers Cost?

-What Additional Moving Services Are Included?
+What Types of Cheap Moving Services Are Usually Included?

 Keeping additional fees to a minimum is critical to a cheaper move.
 While some companies can include these services at no additional charge, other companies charge by the item, distance, hour, or other creative hidden fee.
-Be sure to ask the moving companies you receive price quotes from about the following fees.
+Be sure to ask the moving companies you receive moving quotes from about the following fees.
 How transparent they are with the fee disclosure is telling of their customer service.

 - Packing and unpacking